 To best acknowledge experience and accreditation within chapters, weighting is employed across round one & round two Feature Film voting.
 AACTA members who will receive a weighted vote have already been notified.

 AACTA acknowledges that it may not be possible for voting members to view all Feature Films in Competition.
 Therefore in round one, AACTA will continue to adopt a weighted voting strategy to reflect the number of films seen by each voting member.
-To receive a full vote, members must attest to having seen at least two-thirds of the films in competition (15 out of 23).
+The number of films that members will need to attest to having seen to receive a full vote will be announced in the coming weeks.

-All AACTA members (regardless of their chapter allocation) are entitled to vote to determine the winners in the Non Feature Film categories (Best Short Fiction Film, Best Short Animation and Best Feature Length Documentary).
+All AACTA members (regardless of their chapter allocation) are entitled to vote to determine the winners in the Best Short Fiction Film and Best Short Animation categories.

 In line with best-practice international models, AACTA members vote on the Feature Films in Competition via a two round voting model.